-Category IA includes deaths that meet the requirements of the general definitions and also all of the following requirements.
+Category IA includes deaths that meet the requirements of the general definition and also all of the following requirements.

-Clinical
+Clinical:

-- > 21 days and < 9 months of age - Normal clinical history including term pregnancy (gestational age ≥ 37 weeks) - Normal growth and development - No similar deaths among siblings, close genetic relatives (uncles, aunts or first degree cousins) or other infants in the custody the same caregiver
+- >21 days and <9 months of age - normal clinical history including term pregnancy (gestational age ≥37 weeks) - normal growth and development - no similar deaths among siblings, close genetic relatives (uncles, aunts or first degree cousins) or other infants in the custody of the same caregiver.

-Circumstances of death
+Circumstances of death:

-- Investigation of the various scenes where incidents leading to death might have occurred and determination that they do not provide an explanation for the death - Found in a safe sleeping environment, with no evidence of accidental death
+- investigation of the various scenes where incidents leading to death might have occurred and determination that they do not provide an explanation for the death - found in a safe sleeping environment, with no evidence of accidental death.